kudchikarsk/observer-pattern-csharp/README.md

 This solution is a part of my blog post [Observer Pattern C#](https://kudchikarsk.com/observer-pattern-csharp/)

-Solution contains various Windows Forms App / Console App Project for different Publisher-Subscriber Design Pattern concepts in C#.
+Solution contains various Windows Forms App / Console App Project for different Observer Pattern C# concepts in C#.

 #### To run a particular project